mdn/content/files/en-us/web/css/field-sizing/index.md

 {{CSSRef}}{{seecompattable}}

-The **`field-sizing`** [CSS](/en-US/docs/Web/CSS) property sets the sizing behavior of elements that by default are given a default preferred size — i.e. form control elements. `field-sizing` enables this behavior to be overridden so that controls are instead sized to fit their contents.
+The **`field-sizing`** [CSS](/en-US/docs/Web/CSS) property enables you to control the sizing behavior of elements that are given a default preferred size, such as form control elements.
+This property enables you to override the default sizing behavior, allowing form controls to adjust in size to fit their contents.

-This property is typically used to style text [{{htmlelement("input")}} and {{htmlelement("textarea")}} elements to allow them to both shrinkwrap their content as well as grow when more text is entered into the form control.
+This property is typically used to style text {{htmlelement("input")}} and {{htmlelement("textarea")}} elements to allow them to shrinkwrap their content as well as grow when more text is entered into the form control.

 ## Syntax